codeangler/React-prototype-project-catch-of-day/README.md

 # React-prototype-project-catch-of-day

-This is a React.js project integrated with Firebase and uses React Animations.
+##This is a React.js project integrated with Firebase and uses React Animations.
+Visit a fictitious fish market and place an order.
+If you want sign-in and be a store manager.
+Add, delete, modify your inventory.
+ <a href="https://ns-esvdtsolee.now.sh/">Catch of the Day</a>

 This project was completed as part of my studies of React.